zekusmaximus/SMAIRS/PHASE_TWO_IMPLEMENTATION_PLAN.md

 Building on Phase One’s scene segmentation, anchoring system, and character extraction, Phase Two introduces the **reveal graph** infrastructure, **spoiler‑violation detection**, and **comparative analysis** capabilities that enable authors to make informed decisions about manuscript openings with minimal revision overhead.

+## Current Status: 🚧 IN PROGRESS
+Phase Two implementation is actively underway with substantial functionality already delivered.
+The core Opening Lab infrastructure is operational through CLI tools, with UI components in development.

 ## Objectives
 1. **Build Reveal Graph Infrastructure** — Implement comprehensive reveal extraction and dependency tracking to map what readers know at each point in the manuscript.
 2. **Create Opening Candidate Selection** — Develop a system to identify and compose 3–5 viable opening scenarios (single scenes, composites, or sequences).